Email address: jdq27 at cornell dot edu

 I am an H.C.
 Wang Assistant Professor in the Department of Mathematics at Cornell University.
 My interests include classical, equivariant, and motivic stable homotopy theory, algebraic K-theory and trace methods, and equivariant algebra.

-I also co-organize the Electronic Computational Homotopy Theory seminar with Dan Isaksen and Hana Jia Kong and serve as a Faculty Advisor for the Math Explorers' Club.
+I also co-organize the Electronic Computational Homotopy Theory seminar with Dan Isaksen and Hana Jia Kong.

 - Free incomplete Tambara functors are almost never flat, with Mike Hill and David Mehrle.
-In preparation.
+Submitted. arXiv.
 Video.

 - The 2-primary Hurewicz image of tmf, with Mark Behrens and Mark Mahowald.
 Submitted. arXiv.